manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_10_Lab9_Ex1_Device_Management.md

 	![](images/dm1.png)

 4. On the **Licenses** page, note the number of licenses that are available with your tenant and the number that have already been assigned to user accounts for each of the available licenses.
-In your VM lab environment, 5 **Enterprise Mobility + Security E5** licenses were assigned to your tenant, and your lab hosting provider already assigned a license to the 4 pre-existing user accounts. <br/>
+In your VM lab environment, 2 **Enterprise Mobility + Security E5** licenses were assigned to your tenant, and your lab hosting provider already assigned a license to the 1 pre-existing user account. <br/>

-   Note how the **Office 365 E5** & **Microsoft 365 Business Premium** licenses also available and assigned with your tenant.
+   Note how the **Office 365 E5** license also available and assigned with your tenant.

    In this task you will assign Holly an **Enterprise Mobility + Security E5** license.
 In the list of licenses, select **Enterprise Mobility + Security E5**.<br/>

 	![](images/dm2.png)

-5. In the **Enterprise Mobility + Security E5** page, under the list of users, verify that all 4 of the pre-existing user accounts provided by your lab hosting provider have been assigned a license. <br/>
+5. In the **Enterprise Mobility + Security E5** page, under the list of users, verify that the user **Jhoni** has been assigned a license. <br/>

 	![](images/dm3.png)

-   The one user who was not assigned an **Enterprise Mobility + Security E5** license is Adatum's Enterprise Administrator, You will now assign her an Enterprise Mobility + Security E5 license. <br/>
+   The one user need to assigned an **Enterprise Mobility + Security E5** license is Adatum's Enterprise Administrator, You will now assign her an Enterprise Mobility + Security E5 license. <br/>

     To assign Holly a license, select **+Assign licenses**, which appears in the menu bar above the list of users.